Which email clients should we design and test for?

 - Outlook 2003, Outlook 2007 and Outlook 2010

-B2B marketers will probably have added different versions of Lotus Notes and Blackberry.
+B2B marketers would have added different versions of Lotus Notes and Blackberry with Gmail becoming more important through time amongst professionals.

-Today, you also need to think about how emails will render on different versions whether desktop or mobile.
+In 2014 this is radically different - you also need to think really seriously about how emails will render on different mobile platforms.

 To find the popularity of the different clients, it’s worth checking out the market share compilations.
 This new infographic on popular email clients from Litmus shows the current popularity of email clients that email marketers should target.
 It’s based on 1 billion opens from marketing emails sent worldwide over 2011 and into 2012.